yichousun/Spring2022_CS249_GNN/Course_Project/Group13_Dissimilar_Nodes_Improves_Graph_Active_Learning/model_variants/README.md

 The availale options for [your-active-learning-score] includes "baseline" (AGE), "f_similarity" (AGE+FDS), "s_similarity" (AGE+SDS), "e_similarity" (AGE+EDS), and "combined" (AGE+FDS+SDS).

-Feel free to include your own dataset and your own score designs in the code.
+Feel free to include your own datasets and your own score designs in the code.